The Formula

 |---|---|---|

-| -40°C | -40°F | Celsius = Fahrenheit |
+| -40°C | -40°F | Celsius = Fahrenheit (only point) |

 | -20°C | -4°F | Very cold winter |